 Pursuant to Article 56(10) of Directive 2012/34, Member States shall ensure that decisions taken by the regulatory body are subject to judicial review.
-The Authority maintains that civil judicial proceedings pursuant to Part Five CCP do not constitute judicial review of a decision of a regulatory body.
+Judicial proceedings pursuant to Part Five CCP do not, however [...] [typing error], constitute judicial review of a decision of a regulatory body.